alperinugur/telegram_bot/README.md

    The authentication JSON file created there will have a name like 'mybots-325452-ad7e3ab28d2a.json' Save this file in the _main subfolder, and change the placement in the _main/params file.

-   If you are familiar with Google Cloud services, use the following link to create a Service Account:7
+   If you are familiar with Google Cloud services, use the following link to create a Service Account:

    https://console.cloud.google.com/iam-admin/serviceaccounts/details/